The Best Homemade Hot Cocoa Mix Recipe - 5 ingredients

 Instructions

-• Combine ingredients: In a large mixing bowl, whisk or sift together the powdered sugar, granulated sugar, cocoa powder, cornstarch, and salt until fully blended.
-Sifting helps prevent clumps, so the mix dissolves smoothly in hot liquid.
+• Combine ingredients: In a large mixing bowl, sift together the powdered sugar, cocoa powder, and cornstarch through a fine-mesh sieve to break up any clumps.
+Then whisk in the granulated sugar and salt until everything is evenly blended.
+Taking a minute to sift makes a big difference-it helps the mix dissolve smoothly in hot liquid without any lumps.

-• Optional step for texture: For a finer powder, pulse the mixture in a food processor or blender for 30-60 seconds.
-This helps the sugars and cocoa fully incorporate and creates a café-style cocoa mix.
+• Optional step for texture: For an extra-fine powder, pulse the mix in a food processor or blender for 30-60 seconds.
+This helps the sugars and cocoa fully incorporate and gives you that café-style cocoa texture.

 • Store properly: Transfer the finished mix into an airtight container or mason jar.
-Keep it in a cool, dry pantry away from moisture or steam.
-Stored correctly, the mix will stay fresh for up to 6 months.
+Keep it in a cool, dry place away from moisture or steam.
+When stored correctly, it will stay fresh for up to 6 months.

 • Serve and enjoy: Top with marshmallows, whipped cream, or even a drizzle of homemade caramel sauce for an extra special treat.